 Help for Students

-After receiving your university account, which you can only create after enrolment, it can take up to 24 hours before you can use PAUL.
+After receiving your university account, which you can only create after enrollment, it can take up to 24 hours before you can use PAUL.

 PAUL has accepted your university account, but your status does not allow you to log in to PAUL.